INNVTV/NetCore-Clean-Architecture/README.md

 ![Serilog-Kestrel](https://github.com/INNVTV/NetCore-Clean-Architecture/blob/master/_docs/imgs/serilog-kestrel.png)

 For more info on Serilog visit their [website](https://serilog.net/) or [wiki](https://github.com/serilog/serilog/wiki).

+It is recommended that you use *structured logging* and send your logs to a log management system.
+This will allow you greater flexibility to understand and search your diagnostic data.
+For more on structured logging read the [Serilog wiki](https://github.com/serilog/serilog/wiki/Structured-Data) on the subject.

 ## Why no Repository Pattern?
 I think Jummy Bogard said it best in his contribution to [this article](https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/microservice-ddd-cqrs-patterns/infrastructure-persistence-layer-design):